undstory/Expense-Tracker/README.md

 ## Features

+- List all expenses
-- Add daily expenses
+- Add daily expenses IN PROGRESS
+- Filter by category
+- Search by title
-- List expenses sorted by date
+- Search by exact date
+- Sort by latest/oldest/highest/lowest/A-Z/Z-A
+- Reset active filters
 - ...

 # How to run locally